Last Updated on February 7, 2023

 The most revered in the park is the Profile Trailhead, which requires ladders and ropes to conquer.

 Not ready for that much adventure?
-The Grandfather Mountain Stewardship Foundation includes the mile-high swinging bridge and more attractions.
+The Grandfather Mountain Attraction includes the mile-high swinging bridge and more attractions.

 Note that this portion is not part of the state park and requires and fee for admittance, but you can also access these backcountry trails via this side of the mountain.